nu-cs-sw-design/project-20252601-java_linter_app/README.md

 To use the compiled test classes:
 - Pass `src/main/java/compiled_test/test/` as the input folder when prompted during runtime.

-These test files are presented as examples to test the linter's functionality.
-You can add your own `.java` files here or in another directory for custom testing.
+These .java test files are presented as examples to test the linter's functionality.
+You can add your own `.java` files for custom testing.

 ## Compiling Test Classes